-Guests who get injured at pool parties in Las Vegas often have grounds to bring a lawsuit for damages such as medical bills, lost wages and pain and suffering.
+If you get injured at a pool party in Las Vegas, you may have grounds to bring a lawsuit for damages such as medical bills, lost wages and pain and suffering.
 Common sources of injuries at Nevada pool parties include:

 - Unqualified or improperly trained lifeguards,